renovatebot/renovate/website/docs/noise-reduction.md

 #### Branch automerging

 Those of you familiar with GitHub might note that even if you automerge PRs, you are still going to get notifications (noise) anyway - one when the PR is created and another when it is merged.
-For this reason we recommend you consider setting `automergeType=branch-push` which will mean:
+For this reason we recommend you consider setting `automergeType=branch` which will mean:

 - Renovate first creates a branch and no PR
 - If tests pass, Renovate pushes a commit directly to `master` without PR